 Municipality reviewed comments made at the public hearing, which are logged in the Municipal Councils' records for the meeting.
 Based on the comments, the Municipality elected not to make any substantive changes.

 6. Finalization of Plan

-The finalized Plan was presented to the Town Council which voted to approve the plan on July 27, 2020.
+The finalized Plan was presented to the Council which voted to approve the August 11, 2020.